-Named in memory of the HRC’s founding Director, the Jane Moody Scholarships will provide funding for PhD students and recent PhD completers to learn new skills or work with external partners or communities that are new to them.
+Named in memory of the HRC’s founding Director, the Jane Moody Scholarships provide funding for PhD students and recent PhD completers to learn new skills or work with external partners or communities that are new to them.
 Recipients are encouraged to cross traditional boundaries and to be creative and experimental in their approach.
-The aim of the scholarships is to develop and enhance workplace skills, with an emphasis on communication skills (spoken, written, visual), so scholars can convey complex ideas in a way that is accessible to a non-specialist.
+The aim of the Scholarships is to develop and enhance workplace skills, with an emphasis on communication skills (spoken, written, visual), so scholars can convey complex ideas in a way that is accessible to a non-specialist.

 The 2020-21 Jane Moody scholarship recipients and their projects are:

 Working in close collaboration with The Rowntree Society and the Borthwick Institute for Archives, History PhD student Rachel Feldberg will be creating innovative, digital performances, inspired by real-life interviews with ordinary people in post-war Britain, which formed the raw material for Benjamin Seebohm Rowntree’s study of English Life and Leisure (1951).
 These unique archives document interviewees’ working lives, religious and political beliefs, leisure actitvities, sexual practices, romantic relationships, and hopes and worries for the future in the late 1940s.

 Mentored by Dr Guy Schofield from the Department of Theatre, Film, Television and Interactive Media, and with input from community groups associated with The Rowntree Society, Rachel, a playwright and director, will be developing new skills in digital storytelling to create ‘talking heads’ style monologues, filmed (on smart phones) with professional actors.
 The resulting mini-dramas will be shared on the Borthwick Institute and Rowntree Society’s websites and social media from September 2021.